 Contain a few compounds that promote and regulate sleep, including melatonin, serotonin, and magnesium.
 Each 100-g serving of walnuts also contains other nutrients that can help sleep

 Is a traditional remedy for insomnia.
 Researchers think that a flavonoid compound called apigenin is responsible for chamomile’s sleep-inducing properties.

 Some research has looked at the link between kiwi consumption and sleep.
 In one small study, people who ate two kiwifruits 1 hour before bedtime for 4 weeks experienced improved total sleep time and sleep efficiency and also took less time to fall asleep.

 Is a common home remedy for sleeplessness.
 Milk contains four sleep-promoting compounds: tryptophan, calcium, vitamin D, and melatonin.

 Contain high doses of melatonin, a hormone that helps regulate the sleeping and waking cycle.

-There are many types of organic and herbal teas, pick a simple flavour that suits you, however, make a conscious effort not to drink any later than 40 minutes before bed time - the only thing worse than needing the bathroom in the middle of the night is, needing the toilet in the middle of the night!!!
+Anything from 10 minuets should help you achieve a dreamy sleep.
+There are also many types of organic and herbal teas, pick a simple flavour that suits you, however, make a conscious effort not to drink later than 40 minutes before bed time - the only thing worse than needing the bathroom in the middle of the night is, needing the toilet in the middle of the night!